keunlee/istio-knative-starter-workbench/docs/LOCAL_SETUP.md

 ## Install

+### Overview

 To assist in the creation of your local workbench, there is a "setup" routine made available for convenience.
+These scripts accomplish the following tasks:

+- Create a local development cluster (using K3D)
+- Deploy and configure Istio
+- Deploy and configure Knative
+- Configure DNS using `xip.io`

 Please review and examine the following scripts to understand what they are and what they do.

 ```
 root